-Non-nuclear states, for example, are more able to take comprehensive measures to prohibit nuclear weapons - nationally such as through prohibition legislation and nuclear divestment; regionally such as by establishing nuclear-weapon-free zones; or internationally such as by joining the Treaty on the Prohibition on Nuclear Weapons which is currently being negotiated.
+Non-nuclear states, for example, are more able to take comprehensive measures to prohibit nuclear weapons - nationally such as through prohibition legislation and nuclear divestment; regionally such as by establishing nuclear-weapon-free zones; or internationally such as by joining the Treaty on the Prohibition on Nuclear Weapons which was adopted by the United Nations in July 2017.

-Nuclear armed States and those under extended nuclear deterrence relationships are reluctant to give up the nuclear deterrence option and adopt comprehensive prohibition measures, or join the Treaty on the Prohibition of Nuclear Weapons, while others still possess nuclear weapons.
+Nuclear armed States and those under extended nuclear deterrence relationships are currently reluctant to unilaterally give up the nuclear deterrence option and adopt comprehensive prohibition measures, or join the Treaty on the Prohibition of Nuclear Weapons.
 However, they are able to adopt interim measures to reduce the risks of nuclear weapons being used, strengthen the norm against use, reduce the types and numbers of nuclear weapons, develop confidence building measures and develop alternatives to nuclear weapons in security doctrines in order to pave the way for comprehensive prohibition.

 They could also negotiate and adopt a framework agreement that sets out the measures required to achieve a nuclear-weapon-free world, the processes to develop these measures, and timelines for their achievement.
-Such a framework could be initiated at the 2018 UN High Level Conference on Nuclear Disarmament, and negotiated in the Conference on Disarmament or through the Non-Proliferation Treaty Review process.
+Such a framework could be initiated at the 2018 UN High Level Conference on Nuclear Disarmament, and negotiated in the Conference on Disarmament or through the Non-Proliferation Treaty review process.